 DAST identifies substance abuse among individuals required or who choose to be tested under regulations that govern pre-employment, random, reasonable cause, post-accident, return-to-duty, and follow-up testing for controlled substances.

-The DAST test is primarily used to detect the use of drugs such as cocaine, marijuana, opiates, and amphetamine.
+The DAST test is primarily used to detect the use of drugs such as cocaine, MMJ, opiates, and amphetamine.
 It can also be used to identify the presence of various prescription medications such as barbiturates or benzodiazepines.

 How does Drug Abuse Screening Tool work?

 The drug abuse screening tool identifies people at a very early stage of a substance use disorder to treat them before addiction.
 This tool is a set of questions that an individual asks, determining whether a person is likely to suffer from addiction.

 DAST works by first breaking the substance down into various categories, including prescription medication and other drugs.
 The same is also done with regard to alcohol use.

 All such categories are then assigned a score that determines the severity of the addiction.
 The total points will determine the level of addiction and whether or not an individual should seek treatment.